quipper/monorepo-deploy-actions/substitute/README.md

 For example, when the following file is given,

-If you set `path-patterns`, this action tests each manifest path and sets the path variable(s).
+If you set `path-variables-pattern`, this action tests each manifest path and sets the path variable(s).
 You can use the path variable(s) in `variables`.

 finally path variable `service` is set to `foo`.